Civil rights and the press

 “Christianity enforces this dictate of sound reason: ‘Thou shalt love they neighbor as thyself,’ (which) is as much the law between master and slave as between any other members of the human family.
 This is so obvious as to appear almost like a truism.
 And yet this is the very thing that has always been lost sight of, among slave-holders….
 We wish to plead our own cause… ”

-Unlike his publishing partner Rev. Samuel Cornish, Russwurm was convinced that African Americans would never be treated as equals, and shortly after Freedom’s Journal stopped publication, moved to what is now Liberia, on the west coast of Africa, to edit the Liberia Herald and serve as an agent for freed American slaves who returned to Africa.
+Unlike his publishing partner Rev. Samuel Cornish, Russwurm was convinced that African Americans would never be treated as equals in the US.
+Shortly after Freedom’s Journal stopped publication, he moved to what is now Liberia, on the west coast of Africa, to edit the Liberia Herald and serve as an agent for freed American slaves who returned to Africa.

 The abolitionist cause was taken up by Lundy associate William Lloyd Garrison in The Liberator, published from 1831 until 1865.
 Garrison said in the first issue: